chandakgunjan05-tech/motor-insurance-claim-frequency-model/README.md

-This project applies a Poisson Generalized Linear Model (GLM) in R to model motor insurance claim frequency using the French Motor Third-Party Liability (MTPL) insurance portfolio.
+This project applies a Poisson Generalized Linear Model (GLM) in R to model motor insurance claim frequency using the French Motor insurance dataset.